Massachusetts residents love the lottery.

 The recent Massachusetts Millionaires Club $30 scratch off ticket had a second chance drawing in which ten different people each won $100,000, on top of 20 different $20K winners, all the way down to $100 given away to 3,000 players.
 Of course, these prizes were in addition to the 3 different $15 million dollar first place prizes they were awarding in the original game.

 I’ve written about other state lottery drawings for a second chance, however what’s interesting about the drawings in Massachusetts is that there are several per game.

-In most other states, (take Colorado for example), there will be one second-chance drawing after the game has ended.
+In most other states, (take the Colorado Lottery 2nd chance drawing for example), there will be one second-chance drawing after the game has ended.